jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 > [*"If you still don't like it, that's OK: that's why I'm boss.
 I simply know better than you do."* Linus Torvalds](http://groups.google.com/groups?selm=4sv02t%24j8g%40linux.cs.Helsinki.FI "Quote from Linus Torvalds")

-Why are you learning about Linux?
-Where did it come from?
-There is a good chance that you have Linux running in your pocket and don't even know it.
-Raise your hand if you have an Android based phone or tablet?
-Here is a hint, Android Operating System is based off of Linux.
-So this chapter begins the start of your mastery of Linux, in addition to teaching you its technology.
-This book aims to teach you about the history and philosophy of Linux so you can understand the environment surrounding its origin: where it is going and why you are using it.
+As you browse this book, let me ask you a question; are you using a Linux or Unix based device?
+It might seem like a strange question but you would be surprised.
+Are you using an Android based phone or tablet?
+Android is Linux.
+Are you using OSX or macOS?
+The Mac operating system is FreeBSD based under the hood.
 Some pieces of this book may seem frustrating at first, after all the roots of Linux and Unix go back 30-40 years in some cases.
 Understanding these concepts and what these creators were thinking will help you master the Linux environment.

 __Chapter 2 Objectives__